ericatsydney/ericatsydney.github.io/_posts/2016-07-14-BDD-terminology.markdown

 {% endhighlight %}

-- Jasmin: A BDD testing framework for Javascript, it provide a `expect()` function for assertion.
+- Jasmin: A BDD library for Javascript, it provide assertion functions, like `expect()`.
  -- expectation: true or false
  -- spec: passing or falling
 {% highlight js%}